joshsj/dsa/notes/hash-maps-sets.md

 cell is found.
 - Double hashing uses a second hash function to calculate the offset.

-Open addressing has significant impact on the appropriate load factor for the hash table, as all elements are stored in the backing array directly.
+Open addressing has significant impact on the appropriate load factor of a hash map/set, as all elements are stored in the backing array directly.
 Implementations using open addressing typically maintain a load factor of 0.6 to 0.75.